spouze/GeneRation_Pouzet2025/parameter_files/readme.md

 | FITNESS_FLUCT            | no_fluctuation                                                 | _NOT USED_                |
 | SIMUL_MAXGEN             | 5000                                                          | _NOT USED_               |
 | TYPE_ARCHI               | m2                                                            | _NOT USED_                     |

+NB: many parameters are not used because the parameter file originates from another version of the model that used more parameters.